C. H. B. Kitchin

 Clifford Henry Benn Kitchin (17 October 1895 – 4 April 1967) was a British novelist of the early twentieth century.

 Biography

-The elder son of Clifford Kitchin (1860–1913), a barrister, young Kitchin attended Clifton College and Exeter College, Oxford and, like his father before him, became a barrister.
-He was a gifted chess player, bridge player and pianist.
+Clifford Henry Benn Kitchin was born in Harrogate, Yorkshire, the elder son of Clifford Kitchin (1860–1913), a barrister.
+He attended Clifton College and read Classics at Exeter College, Oxford.
+Like his father before him, he became a barrister and a member of the London Stock Exchange.